Night feedings can be really hard for moms. Try these tricks to keep yourself awake during night feedings or night nursing sessions.

 We all love newborns.
 They are cuddley and cute and innocent but let’s be honest- from that first rough night in the hospital, we wait for the day they sleep through the night.
 Until baby makes it to that point, we still have to find ways to make it through those (sometimes) torturous night feedings.

 After having 3 kids in 4 years, I have missed quite a bit of sleep.
-When the last kids born, I had a premie, a 2-year-old, and a 3-year-old.
+When the last kid was born, I had a premie, a 2-year-old, and a 3-year-old.
 Sleep was not only hard to come by, but a much needed piece of sanity.
+A sleepy mom is a stressed mom.
 Luckily I had found a trick to get the older two to want to sleep in their own beds, so I just had the baby.

 Since he was a premie, it was super important that he finished all of his bottles to gain weight.
 I lost a LOT of sleep and sometimes it was really hard to stay awake.
 I developed a couple of tricks to minimize how much sleep I was losing and to keep myself awake to make sure he finished each bottle.
 I want to share with you some of the tricks I used because I have been there and I know how challenge it can be to stay awake!